prady8339/simon-game/README.md

 1. Press the START button.
 Simon will give the first signal.
 Repeat the signal by pressing the same color lens.

 2. Simon will duplicate the first signal and add one.
-Repeat these two signals by pressing the same color lenses, in order.
+Repeat these two signals by pressing the same color lenses , in order.

 3. Simon will duplicate these first two signals and add one.